Re4ch-Jay/Emplyee-Management-Cpp/README.md

-# Salary Management System in C++ by using Linked List and FileIO
+# Employee Management System in C++ by using Linked List and FileIO

 ##### Purpose of this project: